Can You Use MDF Skirting Boards In A Bathroom?

 The phrase moisture resistant is used to describe boards that have a very dense core.
 This prevents the material from absorbing moisture and ensures that it lasts a lifetime (if not more!).

-We always recommend to take our priming option when you order skirting boards from us.
+We always recommend to choose our undercoated option when you order skirting boards from us.
 As well as making decorating easier, it adds more protection to the boards.

-Our MDF is already moisture resistant, but a coat of primer will improve upon this.
+Our MDF is already moisture resistant, but a coat of primer and undercoat will improve upon this.
 It helps to create a seal against the moisture present in the air.

-When you buy primed skirting from us, you'll see that we don't apply primer to the reverse side of the board (the surface that sits against the wall).
+When you buy undercoated skirting from us, you'll see that we don't apply the finish to the reverse side of the board (the surface that sits against the wall).
 There are a few reasons for this:

 Keeping Cost Down

-Because we don't prime the back of the boards, we simply don't use as much primer.
-This helps us to maintain or low priming price and continue to be the cheapest skirting board supplier in regards to priming.
+Because we don't prime / undercoat the back of the boards, we can keep our priming and undercoating costs low and continue to be the cheapest skirting board supplier in regards to finishes.

 We use the best MDF we can get our hands on - it truly is the most superior version around.

-When we add a design to the board, we break the seal of the MDF - this is where the priming helps with added protection against moisture.
+When we add a design to the board, we break the seal of the MDF - this is where the finishing helps with added protection against moisture.

 Because we don't machine the back, the already tough seal is intact.
-Adding primer to the rear face would therefore add no real benefit to the end user.
+Adding primer or undercoat to the rear face would therefore add no real benefit to the end user.

 Some people are lead to believe that adding a layer of primer 'balances' the skirting board.
 In other words, to stop them from warping.